Media Information

 Written publications must be on sale to the public (trade, club or internal company magazines will not be accredited).
 Publications must also be of sufficient circulation to warrant the allocation of a credential.

-Accreditation requests from journalists and photographers working for a specific team or driver will not be granted.
-Media working for a specific team and/or driver should request a pass from the relevant team.
+Accreditation requests from journalists and photographers working on behalf of a specific team or driver will not be granted.
+Media representing a specific team and/or driver should request accreditation directly from the relevant team.

 Decisions